-The emerging suburb of Armstrong Creek (east of the Surfcoast Highway) is approximately 18.7 square kilometres and has 4 parks covering nearly 0.8 per cent of total area.
+The size of Armstrong Creek (east of Surf Coast Highway) is about 18.7 square kilometres and has four parks covering nearly 0.8 per cent of the total area.

-The population of Armstrong Creek in 2011 was 353 people and by the 2016 Census the population was 4,237 showing growth of 1,100 per cent in the area during that time.
-Since the past Census, growth has continued at a startling pace, with 2018 alone seeing more than 800 lots sold surging the population closer to 10,000.
+The population of Armstrong Creek in 2011 was 353 people and by the 2016 Census the population was 4,237, showing a population growth of 1,100.3 per cent in the area during that time.

-The council anticipates the area will provide 22,000 jobs, with a focus on high technology jobs and developing synergies with Deakin University.
+The vision for the Armstrong Creek growth area is to provide housing for between 55,000 to 65,000 people, which is estimated to be around 22,000 residential homes, and to provide 22,000 jobs, with a focus on high technology jobs and developing synergies with Deakin University.

 CoreLogic data indicates that the predominant age group in Armstrong Creek is 30-39 years with households in Armstrong Creek being primarily couples with children and are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people in Armstrong Creek work in a professional occupation.

 In 2011, 88.5 per cent of the homes in Armstrong Creek were owner-occupied, compared with 73.1 per cent in 2016.

 TIDBIT: There were more than 2,300 land sales in Armstrong Creek during the past five years.